Conditionals

 With Localization

-On localized sites, you can use conditionals to show or hide elements based on current locale data.
+On localized sites, you can use conditionals to show, hide, or change content based on current locale data.
 This is useful when you want to tailor content or UI by language or region without maintaining separate pages.

 For example, you can use conditionals with Localization to: